bowenli-lab/MOLEA/README.md

 ### **4. Inference**

 To run inference and generate predictions with your fine-tuned model, use the command below.
 The script also includes built-in visualization tools.
+The inference script access the config file in the finetuned_model_folder, so please make sure it contains the config file (output from the fine-tuning script)

 ```bash
 python infer.py <path_to_your_finetuned_model_folder>